LMalko/Research-technical-solutions/README.md

 # 02. SpaceSimulation (Java 9.0.1, Maven 3.5.3, jUnit4)

-simulation involving picking correct Rocket objects and send a list of item to the destination.
+Simulation involving picking correct Rocket objects and send a list of item to the destination.

 To run app: